f4lco/libyear-gradle-plugin/README.md

 ## Changelog

+### 0.1.7 (unreleased)

+The build of this release tests against the latest Gradle 7.x release.

 ### 0.1.6 (2022-02-09)

 This release uses Gradle 6.9.2 as baseline for running the test suite and the plugin deployment.